ryan4yin/nixos-and-flakes-book/docs/nixos-with-flakes/nixos-with-flakes-enabled.md

         modules = [
           # Import the configuration.nix here, so that the
           # old configuration file can still take effect.
-          # Note: configuration.nix itself is also a Nix Module,
+          # Note: configuration.nix itself is also a Nixpkgs Module,
           ./configuration.nix
         ];
       };